EmperorYP7/Yup-App/README.md

 This is a sleek UI based chatting app made with Flutter.

+The source code can be found in the `lib` folder.

+The `main.dart` file contains the build context of the app.

 ## Getting Started

 This project is a starting point for a Flutter application.